-For example, according to our stats, the most popular destination for expats is Germany, followed by the UK which receives 150,000 new residents from overseas every year.
+According to our stats, the most popular destination for ex-pats is Germany, followed by the UK which receives 150,000 new residents from overseas every year.

-There are an increasing number of people choosing to move abroad to work, but what exactly are the reasons behind this rise in relocating?
+There is an increasing number of people choosing to move abroad to work, but what exactly are the reasons behind this rise in relocating?

 The Erasmus programme, whereby university students spend either 6 or 9 months attending university in a different European city, may well have sparked the “wanderlust” that is so rife amongst young adults today.
 They become used to living in another culture, speaking another language and a new way of life.

 Around a quarter of a million students spend part of their course in a foreign country as part of the Erasmus programme every year.
 Not only does the experience make the students more likely to seek similar experiences in the future, but by word of mouth, it encourages their friends to seek similar adventures.

 The programme has also encouraged and been encouraged by, the spread of languages, and as soon as communication barriers are removed, movement and integration become much easier.
 See the top cities for Erasmus students here.

 Personally, the people who claim to have caught the “travel bug” really bug me – couldn’t resist.
 But seriously, everybody prefers going on holiday to going to work; you’re no different!
 However, it appears that this bug is as infectious as it is annoying.

 The significant and consistent drop in prices of airline tickets has made travel between countries more accessible than ever before, and this trend shows no signs of slowing down.
 This “Wanderlust” has really taken a good grip of the younger generation of Europeans and being well-travelled has become something of a fashion statement.
 The rise of travel vloggers (video bloggers) and online coverage of ideal destinations have fuelled the trend.